cowlinn/GovTech-Take-Home/README.md

 #### Web Security improvements
+- Was going to implement simple session/refresh tokens via JWT for the endpoints, but ran out of time
+    - Either do it manually OR via firebase
 - Capture user sessions (was going to try Firebase)
 - Read/Write access limitations and admin access for mongo server